loveencounterflow/intertype/README.md

 * Users may always construct type testers whose intentional errors will not be silently caught by deriving their errors from `Intertype_user_error`

+* A type test must be *idempotent* and is therefore only allowed to look at, but not to touch (modify) values; IOW, it must be a pure method in the sense of functional programming.
+Yes, in theory one could write an `isa` method that 'fixes' a list by transforming, adding or deleting some elements (conveniently so, while one has to iterate over list elements anyway), but that would most certainly violate most user's basic assumptions—a type check is not supposed to return with a triumphant 'does the value have the proper shape?
+Well yes, now it does!'.
+A type check is not a repair order.
+InterType does not check for `isa` method being pure because that is deemed (far) too computationally expensive.

 ### `isa`